GabiMoldovan/Accesa-Coding-Challenge/README.md

 Dynamic Price History Graphs: - Provide data points that would allow a frontend to calculate
 				and display price trends over time for individual products.
  			      - This data should be filterable by store, product category, or brand.

+The backend has a custom filter function in the PriceHistoryRepo, and applies the filters that the endpoint contains
 - SOLVED -
 GET http://localhost:8080/price-history/dynamic-price-history?